Aoife O'Donovan: Early and personal life

-Crooked Still
+Crooked Still (2001–2011)

-O'Donovan and Corey DiMario met at the New England Conservatory of Music in Boston, Massachusetts, in the spring of 2001.
-Former cellist Rushad Eggleston, who was studying at Berklee College of Music, and Gregory Liszt, a graduate student at MIT, were playing music together around the same time, and when the four met that summer, they formed the band Crooked Still.
+O'Donovan and bassist Corey DiMario met at the New England Conservatory of Music in Boston, Massachusetts, in the spring of 2001.
+Cellist Rushad Eggleston, who was studying at Berklee College of Music, and banjo player Gregory Liszt, a graduate student at MIT, were playing music together around the same time, and when the four met that summer, they formed the band Crooked Still.
 The group grew in popularity by playing Boston area venues.
 The group was invited to perform at the Newport Folk Festival and Falcon Ridge Folk Festival, the same year they released their debut album, Hop High.
 Crooked Still has toured in 23 states and several countries.
 In August 2006, the group released their second album, Shaken by a Low Sound.
-In November 2007, cellist Rushad Eggleston parted ways with the band to pursue his own music.
+In November 2007, Rushad Eggleston parted ways with the band to pursue his own music.
 In January 2008 two new members joined the band: cellist Tristan Clarridge and fiddler Brittany Haas.
 The band released its first album with the new lineup Still Crooked in 2008, a live album in 2009, a studio full-length Some Strange Country in 2010 and an EP Friends of Fall in October 2011.

-Sometymes Why
+Sometymes Why (2005–2009)

 Contemporary/neo-traditional folk noir trio Sometymes Why was formed in 2005 by O'Donovan, Kristin Andreassen and Ruth Ungar Merenda.
 They came together from other bands, including Uncle Earl the Jolly Bankers (Andreassen), Crooked Still, the Wild Band of Snee, the Wayfaring Strangers (O'Donovan), The Mammals and Jay Ungar & Molly Mason's Family Band (Merenda).
 Sometymes Why released their debut cd in 2005 titled Sometimes Why, followed by Your Heart Is A Glorious Machine in 2009.

-Since 2010
+I'm With Her (2014–Present)

+In 2015, Aoife toured extensively with Sara Watkins (a founding member of Nickel Creek) and Sarah Jarosz under the combined tour banner of "I'm With Her".
+This combo came about after an impromptu performance at the 2014 Telluride Bluegrass Festival.

+The group covered John Hiatt's "Crossing Muddy Waters" in 2015, and released the single "Little Lies" in 2017, touring the US later that year.
+They recorded their debut album See You Around at Real World Studios in Bath, Somerset, England, three weeks after they had written it.
+The album was co-produced by Ethan Johns and released on February 16, 2018.
+American singer-songwriter Gillian Welch wrote the album's last track "Hundred Miles"; the trio is credited with writing all other songs on the album.
+The group toured in the U.S. and in Europe in the first half of 2018.